SKT27182/DeepDigit/README.md

 # Future Plans

-### Future plans for `DeepDigit` include enabling customization of certain parameters of the neural network architecture.
+###  <input type="checkbox" disabled checked/> Future plans for `DeepDigit` include enabling customization of certain parameters of the neural network architecture.
 This will allow for the training and testing of custom models using the application.

-### In addition to custom model training, I am working on integrating pre-trained models into `DeepDigit`.
+### <input type="checkbox" disabled checked/> In addition to custom model training, I am working on integrating pre-trained models into `DeepDigit`.
 This will enhance the application's digit classification capabilities and provide an additional tool for users to leverage.

+### <input type="checkbox" disabled checked/>I am also working on making "DeepDigit" more mobile-friendly.
+While the current version allows for training on mobile, I plan to implement the ability to draw digits on the canvas using mobile devices in the future.